Esmée van Eeghen

 Esmée Adrienne van Eeghen (7 July 1918 - 7 September 1944) was a Dutch resistance fighter in World War II.
-Van Eeghen is controversial because she fell in love with a German officer, but in spite of this played a significant role in the resistance, especially in Friesland, a role that would ultimately be fatal for her, due to her turbulent love life.
+Van Eeghen is controversial because she fell in love with a German officer, but in spite of this played a significant role in the resistance, especially in Friesland, a role that would ultimately be fatal for her.
 The character Rachel Stein from the 2006 film Black Book was based on the life of van Eeghen.

 Early life

 Esmée van Eeghen was born in Amsterdam on 7 July 1918.
 Her parents were Reginald van Eeghen (1889-1936), director of the Amstel Brewery, and Minette Adrienne van Lennep (1892-1975), better known as Miesje van Lennep.
 Esmée had a brother, Dave, who was two years her junior.
 She had a happy, sheltered childhood, even though her father left for America when she was eight after his divorce and died in San Francisco in 1936.
 Her mother remarried Alphert Schimmelpenninck van der Oye, by whom she had a third child, Sander.